ysomad/pgxatomic/README.md

 - ***`Order` and `UserBalance` has their own repositories with simple CRUD queries shares the same context with transaction or without, depends on the caller - cleanest implementation which allows to not worry about transaction in business logic or repository layers***

 ## Example Usage
 1. Repository method has to call wrapped query functions from the package.
-For example `atomic.Query`
+For example `pgxatomic.Query`
 ```go
 type orderRepo struct {
     pool *pgxpool.Pool